Overview

 Given overall needs throughout the healthcare sector, Burma offers significant export opportunities for U.S. firms, especially in medical services, technical expertise, and medical devices, such as diagnostic activities in hospitals and clinics, pharmaceutical production, healthcare infrastructure, and the establishment of private medical institutes and training facilities.
 There are opportunities for U.S. manufacturers that supply medicine, medical devices, and related products and accessories.
 U.S. firms should consult with the Commercial Service team for detailed information.

-The most significant challenges in Burma’s healthcare sector are weak enforcement of rules and regulations, poor public health insurance coverage, and a shortage of healthcare providers.
+The most significant challenges in Burma’s healthcare sector are weak enforcement of rules and regulations, poor public health insurance coverage, and a shortage of healthcare providers and supplies.
 Many healthcare product importers have faced obstacles regarding the importation and registration process.
 The regime’s Ministry of Commerce and the Ministry of Health released new regulations, including Import Health Certificate (IHC) requirements for every shipment, including detailed chemical and microbiological testing recommended by The Food and Drug Administration, in addition to the Drug Registration Certificate (DRC) and Drug Importation Approval Certificate (DIAC) requirements.
 The U.S. Commercial Service advises U.S. firms to check with local distributors/partners and reputable legal firms for detailed information.

 Resources